I am a chef on a luxury world cruise liner. I love to cook and write recipes that are inspired by foods from all over the world.

 - 2 large bowls

 - 1 medium bowl

 - 4 small bowls

 - cooking spoon

-- Pour water into a pot.
+- Pour the water into a pot.
 Bring it to the boil.

 - Add the mung beans.
 Cook until tender.
 Set aside.

 - In a pan, saute the onion, tomato, and garlic.

 - Once done, pour in 1/2 cup of cooking water from the mung beans to deglaze the pan.
 Remove from the heat.